Today we are going to look not only at the types of data we want at those meetings but also other elements that need to be present.

 Meetings often occur every 4 to 6 weeks.
 This ensures that data is current and relevant.
 Let’s talk about each of these elements.

-The right people - Your district’s RTI plan dictates who should attend these meetings.
+Your district’s MTSS plan dictates who should attend these meetings.
 It may even differ depending on whether you are discussing tier 2 and tier 3 students.
-Meeting participants might include:
+Meeting participants might include

 Each person has a role and offers a different perspective.
 This eclectic group is designed to be able to look at each student from a variety of vantage points to ensure a complete picture and then formulate the most appropriate next steps.